e-llo/evolv-e/README.md

 ```

 ### 🌿Step 2: Install Dependencies
-On the terminal:
+On the command line:
 ```bash
 npm install
 ```

 ### 🏃‍♀️Step 3: Run
-On the terminal:
+On the command line:
 ```bash
 npm start
 ```